maxdiluca/virtualrealitylab/content/authors/VRA_Apoorva_Narasimha/index.md

   - Volunteer Research Assistants
 ---

 Apoorva Narasimha is a UX designer with a background in Computer Science and Human-Computer Interaction.
-Her public profile highlights work on MorphMind, a Smart MorpheesPlug toolkit project that integrated motion capture and machine learning for advanced shape-changing interface prototyping.
+Her work includes MorphMind, a Smart MorpheesPlug toolkit project integrating motion capture and machine learning for advanced shape-changing interface prototyping.